This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 See why I love my Cricut Explore Air as we make a funny bathroom sign using heat transfer vinyl.
-Stepped out pictures below, as well as a video tutorial!
+The stepped-out pictures and video tutorial are below!

-There is a half bath right off our kitchen that gets used daily, but it very boring.
-There are absolutely no decorations in there what so ever!
+There is a half bath right off our kitchen that gets used daily, but it is very boring.
+There are absolutely no decorations in there whatsoever!
 Well, today that is going to change!

 Of course, I turned to my Cricut Explore Air 2 to help me create my fun decor.
 As I was designing I couldn’t stop thinking about why I love this machine SO MUCH and I thought it might be fun to share those reasons with you!